willharwood/subjectiveimmortality/subjective_immortality.md

 We equate a person's consciousness with a physical pattern.
 But consciousness is, fundamentally, a phenomenon of change.
 To perceive a thing is to change and be changed by it.

-In the _Vacations to Mars_ thought experiment, we need the two versions of me---the one who came by rocketship, the other who was beamed to Mars---to be identical for the argument to work.
+In the _Vacations to Mars_ thought experiment, we need the two versions of me -- the one who came by rocketship, the other who was beamed to Mars -- to be identical for the argument to work.
 We claim that since one version (who came by rocketship) undoubtedly continues my subjective line, the other (beamed by science fiction) must do so too, otherwise they could not be physically identical.

 What, though, is this "subjective line", or "subjective continuity"?
 You are conscious in this moment; in the following moment you are also conscious.
 You anticipate future pleasures and pains because you believe that it will be _you_ experiencing them.
 Belief is too weak a word here: personal continuity is fundamental to the workings of our intelligence.
 We plan for we are planning for ourselves.